joshenlim/live-text-recognition/README.md

 Program was built and tested on Python 3.6.5, MacOS.

+## API Server

+Currently still midway through development and testing but I was thinking about making this service accessible to other applications such as on web or mobile, hence the decision to have the text recognition sit behind an API layer.

+To start the server run the following command:

+`python -m server.main`

 ## Possible Errors

 - PyTorch - ImportError: Library not loaded: @rpath/libc++.1.dylib